 In almost all cases, tick borne diseases respond favorably to antibiotics when treatment begins right after symptoms are noted.
 If you develop any type of rash, flulike symptoms, fever, joint or muscle achiness, or nausea or vomiting and you know you’ve recently had a tick bite, see your doctor.
 Some conditions like Rocky Mountain spotted fever need to be treated right away, and some doctors may err on the side of caution and want you to be on antibiotics if you’ve had bites from ticks in areas where this disease exists.

 Usually a tick bite is going to mean you won’t get any type of illness at all.
 However, if you’re concerned, it’s a good idea to speak with your doctor.
 When you can, having a tick tested is a way to bring peace of mind, and when this isn’t possible, merely keep an eye on yourself and contact a doctor if you have any of the above mentioned symptoms within a few days to a few weeks after having been bit by a tick.
-Lastly, if you develop these symptoms in geographical areas where these disease-bearing ticks exist, and you haven’t noticed a tick bite, you still may want to see a doctor.
-This is especially the case if you spend a lot of time outdoors in areas where such ticks exist, or if you have pets that outdoors a lot.
-The occasional person doesn’t realize they’ve been bitten, though this is fairly rare.
+Lastly, if you develop these symptoms in geographical areas where these disease-bearing ticks exist, and you haven’t noticed a bite, you still may want to see a doctor.
+This is especially the case if you spend a lot of time outdoors in areas where such ticks are common, or if you have pets who go outdoors regularly.
+The occasional person doesn’t realize they’ve been bitten, although this is fairly rare.